-We use your personal data for some or all of the following purposes: -
+We use your personal data for some or all the following purposes: -

-- To enable us to meet all legal and statutory obligations (which include maintaining and publishing our electoral role in accordance with the Church Representation Rules; - To carry out comprehensive safeguarding procedures (including due diligence and complaints handling) in accordance with best safeguarding practice from time to time with the aim of ensuring that all children and adults-at-risk are provided with safe environments; - To deliver the Church's mission to our community, and to carry out any other voluntary or charitable activities for the benefit of the public as provided for in the constitution and statutory framework of the data controller; - To administer membership records; - To fundraise and promote the interests of the church as a charity; - To maintain our own accounts and records (including the processing of Gift Aid applications); - To inform you of news, events, activities and services running at St Mary's; - To seek your views or comments; - To notify you of changes to our services, events and role holders; - To send you communications which you have requested and that may be of interest to you.
-These may include information about campaigns, appeals, other fundraising activities; - To process a grant or application for a role; - Our processing also includes the use of CCTV systems for the prevention and detection of crime.
+- To enable us to meet all legal and statutory obligations (which include registering marriage and baptism in accordance with the Marriage Act 1949 (statute law), Parochial Registers and Records Measure 1978 (ecclesiastical law), and Canon Law (rules governing the conduct of the church). - To carry out comprehensive safeguarding procedures (including due diligence and complaints handling) in accordance with best safeguarding practice from time to time with the aim of ensuring that all children and adults-at-risk are provided with safe environments. - To deliver the Church's mission to our community, and to carry out any other voluntary or charitable activities for the benefit of the public as provided for in the constitution and statutory framework of the data controller. - To administer membership records. - To fundraise and promote the interests of the church as a charity. - To maintain our own accounts and records (including the processing of Gift Aid applications). - To inform you of news, events, activities, and services running at St Mary's. - To seek your views or comments. - To notify you of changes to our services, events, and role holders. - To send you communications which you have requested and that may be of interest to you.
+These may include information about campaigns, appeals, other fundraising activities. - To process a grant or application for a role. - Our processing also includes the use of CCTV systems for the prevention and detection of crime.